Pioneer18/Rent-A-Car/README.md

 ## Contributing
 - Jonathan Sells
-- This project is a smaller demonstrative version of the original project **Turrendas** [githublink] that I was working on with Jean Canales (Hakuti: https://github.com/Hakuti)
+- This project is a smaller demonstrative version of the original project **Turrendas** (https://github.com/Pioneer18/turrendas-backend) that I was working on with Jean Canales (Hakuti: https://github.com/Hakuti)

 ## License
 This project is licensed under the MIT license.
 See the LICENSE file for more info.